DenApache/ip_calculator_php/readme.md

 - Hostmax address
 - Number of host by network

-`formcalculator.php` include the form and the html page.
+`formcalculator.php` include the form and the html shape of page.
 ` ip_function.php` include the php functions.
 `style.css` include style for html page.